Psych 50: Introduction to Cognitive Neuroscience

 Ethics and morality

 We encourage you all to think about these issues openly and frankly as they should be in an academic environment like Stanford.
 Having said that, we hope that you will come in with as open a mind as possible and not pre-judge what you are learning about.
-We will have opportunities in sections at the beginning and end of the quarter to discuss issues related to ethical and moral considerations that come out of the study of cognitive neuroscience.
+We will have opportunities to discuss issues related to ethical and moral considerations that come out of the study of cognitive neuroscience.
+For those particularly interested in these issues, we would recommend the excellent course offering: NBIO 101: Social and Ethical Issues in the Neurosciences.

 Chapter readings will be from the following textbook, but will be supplemented by occasional readings posted on Canvas.
 The textbook is available in the Stanford bookstore and on a 2-hour course reserve at Green Library.